July 15, 2006

 "Do you have another job waiting for you there?"

 "Don't be foolish.
 There's a position open in the London branch.
 I was recently asked if it might be something you would be interested in, but I told them 'no'.
-Until today you've shown no interest in returning and the position involves almost no travelling.
+Until today you've shown no interest in returning and the position involves almost no traveling.
 You would be working at least ninety percent of the time in the London branch during regular banking hours.
 I assumed you would not be interested."

 A bright smile crossed Antonin's face.
 It would be perfect.
 Alguff narrowed his eyes to reevaluate his subordinate of five years.